Hill Stations Near Mysore – Cool Escapes You Will Fall in Love With

 Sometimes, the best trips are not the ones we plan weeks ahead but they are the ones we take on a whim.
 When Mysore’s air feels too warm or the palace crowds get heavy, I love taking short drives to the nearby hills.
 These quick getaways are close enough for a day trip but packed with the kind of scenery and serenity that feel worlds away.

 The winding road up is smooth and lined with viewpoints where the entire city unfolds below.
 The palace dome, the clock tower, the glimmering lakes, all framed by the morning haze.
-I often go early before sunrise, when the air is crisp and Mysore still sleeps below.
+I love to go early before sunrise, when the air is crisp and Mysore still sleeps below.

 What to Do